 The most important thing to understand about tonal contrast is that it’s a relative concept.
 You can have low-contrast colors and high-contrast colors, but there’s no such thing as absolute contrast.

 How to Recognize Tonal Contrast

 Tonal contrast is the difference between two adjacent tones.
-It’s most often found in paintings, particularly those with vibrant colors and dark shading like black outlines around bright objects or shades cast by lights at night time; it can also be used to create a three dimensional image from flat two dimensional artwork such as using browns for earthy soils while greens are associated with grasses growing there.
+It’s most often found in paintings, particularly those with vibrant colors and dark shading like black outlines around bright objects or shades cast by lights at night; it can also be used to create a three-dimensional image from flat two-dimensional artwork such as using browns for earthy soils while greens are associated with grasses growing there.

 This can be recognized by the change in luminosity.
 Tonal contrast is created when there are differences in the chromaticity or luminosity of adjacent areas in a photo.

 There are many ways to recognize tonal contrast.
 One way is by paying attention and looking for differences in what you see, like between light or dark shades of colors on an object’s surface.

 When designing for the eye, it is important to consider how viewers will interact with your design.
 One way of making sure you are not competing on many levels at once and instead creating a balanced composition through contrast is by using tonal contrasts in color schemes or directions (vertical versus horizontal).

 In the color theory, analogous colors are the colors that are adjacent on the color wheel.
 Analogous colors are not necessarily similar in hue, but they do have a high degree of visual similarity.
 This means they tend to be very harmonious and make an image look balanced and pleasing.

 Analogous color schemes can be used on any image, but they work especially well for images with low contrast.
 The reason is that some combined colors will create less contrast, especially analogous colors because they are harmonious with each other.

 Using Analogous Color Schemes: